-Under the stage name, Noah Young, he has performed at places including The Barbican, London o2, The Trycicle, and Riverside Studios, and played parts ranging from Oberon and Sir John Falstaff to Munta, the Ugly Sister.
+Under the stage name, Noah Young, he has performed at places including The Barbican, London o2, The Trycicle, and Riverside Studios, and performed with companies such as Les Enfants Terrible, Theatre Lab and DogOrange.
 He has collaborated with artists and musicians such as Rion Willard, Adam Waldmann, Michiko Nitta and Michael Burton and was the front man and lyricist in post-punk rock band Myernark.
 Acclaim includes ‘Noah Young seamlessly assumes a gallery of characters’ (The Stage).

 He was writer, producer, actor, co-director and workshop facilitator on Pandora’s Box.